CSC322-Grinnell/graduate-outcomes/README.md

 * Rails verson 6.0.3.2
 * Ubuntu Operating System (optional)

-# Setting up the project on Amazon C9:
+# Setting up the project:

 1. If you are using an Amazon Cloud9 environment, follow Hartl's tutorial to properly set one up.
 We highly recommend that instead of using the free Cloud9 tier, apply for a free [AWS education account](https://aws.amazon.com/education/awseducate/).
 Then, when creating a new environment select the largest education tier, `m5.xlarge`.
 Alternatively, you can set up everything on your local computer without Cloud9.